lenhatthanh20/news-website/Readme.md

 # Introduction

-This is the <abbr title="Can handle miliion of requests and users">large-scale</abbr> design of a News website.
-This is a real world project is design with Spring Boot (version 3) framework, Domain Driven Design, Clean Architechture, CQRS pattern, Kafka, PostgreSQL, Redis, ....
-This is also a microservices project using Spring Cloud Microservices.
+This is a News website **real world large-scale** project which implemented using Spring Boot (version 3) framework, Domain Driven Design, Clean Architechture, CQRS pattern, Kafka, PostgreSQL, Redis, ....
+In the future, it will become a microservices project using Spring Cloud Microservices.

 # The flow
 I will update the flow later